The History of Essex Carers Network

 Whilst my sister-in-law, who was born with Down’s syndrome was alive, I was her joint carer for several years.
 She lived in a variety of homes from a residential local authority hostel to her own home in the community.
 In her later years she lived in supported living accommodation and I was and am still closely involved with the management team.
 Whilst she was in a residential care home in the later part of her life I made regular visits to her.
 These experiences made me aware of the necessity of purpose built housing and quality care and support.

-I firmly believe that knowledge is definitely power and I am always looking to increase my own knowledge and that of other families in Essex.
+I truly believe that knowledge is definitely power, and I am always looking to increase my knowledge to help my own family as well as other families across the counties.

-Should there be any spare time left over, I enjoy good food, fine wines and outdoor theatre.
+Should there be any spare time left over, I love great food, sunshine, outdoor theatre and picking up a bargain at a Car boot!

 I sat on a wide range of Partnership Boards and working parties to make sure that carers and disabled peoples’ views were put at the forefront of statutory services and with the support of my local MP’s set up a Disability Awareness Award where the Award winners were presented with the Awards in the House of Commons.
 I consider that Essex Carers Network is a vital link between carers and statutory services and look forward to supporting them in such important work.